xmartlabs/blog/_posts/2022-09-20-supabase_offline_with_stock_and_floor.md

 We also had a glimpse of how [Stock] helped us to achieve this feature.
 The package did the most challenging tasks, such as synchronizations, state reporting, and data storing, allowing the app to run extremely fast.

-I encourage you to try it out and share your feedback!
+I encourage you to try it out and share your feedback, and of course, you are welcome to contribute to it!

 [Bloc]: https://pub.dev/packages/bloc
 [Drift]: https://pub.dev/packages/drift